jeanbaptistejacq/Naturalia-Web-Scraping/README.md

 ## Repository Content

-1. It contains a jupyter notebook file **`Naturalia-scraper.ipynb`** which contains the final codes to be used in the project.
+1. It contains a jupyter notebook file **`Naturalia-scraper.ipynb`** with inside the final codes to be used in the project.
-    * function to Extract Product Title, Product Price and Timestamp
+    * function to extract Product Title, Product Price and Timestamp
-    * function to Send yourself an email when the price hits below a certain level
+    * function to send yourself an email when the price hits below a certain level

-2. It contains a csv file **`NaturaliaScraperDataset.csv`** which contains the final data extracted from the website.
+2. It contains a CSV file **`NaturaliaScraperDataset.csv`** which contains the final data extracted from the website.

 ## Function